3 Steps to Join the Marching Hundred

 - Sign up for Band Camp

-- Print out the “Class Registration Info” and sign up for the class when you attend Orientation at IU
+- Read and bookmark this link: “Class Registration Info” and sign up for the class when you attend Orientation at IU

 Watch and practice Marching Hundred fundamentals to be ahead of the curve for band camp.
 Watch Online

 If you are interested in joining the Marching Hundred, at summer registration enroll in X40 (music majors only) or X50 (non music majors) for two hours of tuition-free credit.
 Marching Hundred members must be available to practice from 4:10 to 5:45 p.m. daily as well as Saturday mornings.
-A $40 fee will be charged to each individual for the departmental cleaning of uniforms.
+A $40 fee will be charged to each individual for the maintenance of uniforms.
 Follow these links for information on joining The Redsteppers or The IU Drumline.

 Have your parents sign up to receive the Marching Hundred Fan Newsletter.
-It’s an email sent before every home game with a message from the Director, photos and more.
+This e-newsletter is sent before every home game with a message from the Director, photos and more.
 Sign up for Fan News

 The Marching Hundred has a great band tradition.
-Membership in the Hundred gives you the opportunity to be part of a 280-member team.
+Membership in the Hundred gives you the opportunity to be part of a 300-member team.
 Being a member of the Marching Hundred does require dedication, hard work, and perseverance, but the thrill of being a member of a truly great marching organization makes practice satisfying and memorable.
 Come make music with us – one of the greatest college marching bands of America: the Indiana University Marching Hundred!

 Other Performance Opportunities